aklump/drupal_batch_framework/README.md

 }
 ```

-## Handling Errors
+## How to Handle Errors

 ### Batch Failures

 * Each operation may elect to be skipped or not, when that batch has failed by implementing `\OperationInterface::skipOnBatchFailure`.
 * If an operation wants to mark the batch failed it should throw `\AKlump\Drupal\BatchFramework\BatchFailedException`
-* Any other uncaught exceptions will make their way to Drupal, so be careful about that.
-It's usually not pretty for the user.
+* **Any other uncaught exceptions will make their way to Drupal, so be careful about that.** It's usually not pretty for the user.
 * When an operation throws such exception, it's `\AKlump\Drupal\BatchFramework\OperationInterface::finish` method will be called.
 See the method for more info.
 * The `\AKlump\Drupal\BatchFramework\OperationInterface::finish` may also throw such exception.
 * See `\AKlump\Drupal\BatchFramework\Operator::handleOperation` which handles the exception for more info.